 4. Check the Camera settings

-Click on the 3 dots next to the site
+b.
+Browse to chrome://settings/content/all, search for "sightcall.com" or "console.sightcall.com", click on the 3 dots next to the site;

-Then close any SightCall tab or restart Chrome and then try again, you should see the camera icon show up again.
+Afterwards, close any SightCall tab or restart Chrome and then try again, you should now see the camera icon show up again.